Montgomery

 There are great places to visit near Montgomery including some great waterfalls, mountains, caves and ancient sites.

-Montgomery's best nearby waterfalls can be found at Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.
+Don't miss Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr's waterfalls if visiting the area around Montgomery.

 Caves to visit near Montgomery include Dan Yr Ogof.